Rule of Law Video Contest presented by the CBA Rule of Law Task Force

 Submission Requirements

-• Submit through CBA website form
+• Submit through this CBA website form

 • Digital release forms must be agreed to (included in submission form)

-• One submission per student or group
+• One submission per person or group

 How to Enter

-2. Create Your Video: 30-60 seconds explaining your chosen principle
+2. Create Your Video: 30-60 seconds explaining your chosen principle (s)

-4. Submit Online: Use our submission portal
+3. Submit Online: Use our submission portal

-5. Wait for Results: Winners announced after judging period
+4. Wait for Results: Winners announced after judging period

 Judging Process